-Desirable Skills, Qualifications, and Experience - Employers' Expectations and Requirements
+Desirable Skills, Qualifications, and Experience

 Because robotics involves disciplines ranging from computer programming to electromechanics and industrial engineering, the future robotics engineer has to possess a broad range of knowledge.
 An engineer cannot design a mechanical robotic device without a full understanding of how the mechanical parts interact with the electronic and hydraulic parts that are controlled by the computer.
 Nor can a technician be expected to repair a device if he or she doesn't know how all the pieces fit together and operate.